 Now, I wanna see if I can set the scene.
 Here is what Jesus is talking about, he's saying weeks before His own crucifixion.
 And yet he's asking people to take up their cross and follow Him.
-Now, that would have gotten everybody's attention, everybody would have understood what Jesus meant as Rome and its armies occupied the Holy Land, and it was a horrific common site for people to see a prisoner who had been condemned to death by Rome, to see that prisoner forced to take his cross, and to carry his cross through the village or town, and by carrying that cross through the town, he was saying to everyone, he was declaring to everyone his allegiance to Rome, by carrying that cross through the town, he was in the denying of self in order to declare allegiance to Rome.
+Now, that would have gotten everybody's attention, everybody would have understood what Jesus meant as Rome and its armies occupied the Holy Land, and it was a horrific common site for people to see a prisoner who had been condemned to death by Rome, to see that prisoner forced to take his cross, and to carry his cross through the village or town, and by carrying that cross through the town, he was saying to everyone, he was declaring to everyone his allegiance to Rome, by carrying that cross through the town, he was declaring that his life was over.
+That his life no longer belonged to him, it was in the denying of self in order to declare allegiance to Rome.

 So, follow what Jesus is saying here because it's radical.
 It's life changing.
 That there must come a time in our lives when we let go the old self, we let go the old sinful, guilty, condemn self in order to find ourselves in Jesus Christ, to find our true life in him.
-It is interesting that the Greek word here, translated deny, it is the same word used of Peter's denial of the Lord Jesus when Peter swore deny Jesus saying, I do not know the man.
+It is interesting that the Greek word here, translated deny, it is the same word used of Peter's denial of the Lord Jesus when Peter swore or deny Jesus saying, I do not know the man.
 So, there must come a time when we say of our old sinful condemns self, I do not know the man, we deny the person we once were, guilty, condemned to find our true self in Jesus Christ.